daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

 1. Under Admin centers, select **Identity** (you may need to select **Show all** and scroll down).
 A new browser page opens to the overview page of the Microsoft Entra admin center.
-Here you will see basic information about your Contoso tenant.
-If you scroll down the main window you will also see information about alerts, my feed, feature highlights, and more.

 1. From the left navigation pane, expand **Users** then select **All users**.
 Notice that your tenant is already configured with users.